Back to news

 • We held a series of small ‘practice’ gatherings in the lounge before the main event.
 Everyone had the opportunity to socialise with a support worker present, in a non-judgemental environment

-• We told our customers in advance that there would be food at the party, and made it clear they wouldn’t need to eat any.
+• We told our residents in advance that there would be food at the party, and made it clear they wouldn’t need to eat any.
 This took some pressure off, as food is a common source of anxiety

 • We said we’d love to see everyone and made everyone feel welcome.
 But we also told them they wouldn’t need to come and could leave at any time.
 Putting them in control of their own participation helped them feel more comfortable.